randyliu078-bit/qss20-final-project/README.md

 as college-educated residents in its workforce (the stock).
 A state in this position is considered a net exporter of educated labor.
 Second, it tests whether places with a higher share of college-degree holders generate positive spillover effects for workers without four-year degrees.
-These spillovers are measured through labor-force participation and employment rates.
+These spillovers are measured through average weekly wages at the county level, using QCEW wage data merged with ACS degree-share estimates.
 Special attention is given to STEM graduates and the aerospace and advanced manufacturing industries, which represent a significant share of Connecticut's regional economy.
 ## Data Sources